Bowl game: Postseason bowls

 At the NCAA top level of football, the Division I Football Bowl Subdivision (FBS, previously known as Division I-A from 1978 through 2005), teams must earn the right to be bowl eligible, generally by winning at least six games and by not having a losing record at the end of their regular season schedule.
 They can then be invited to a bowl game based on their finishing placement in their conference, and tie-ins that their conference has to various bowl games.
 Alternately, a bowl-eligible team may receive an at-large invitation to a bowl game, independent of conference tie-ins.

 Bowls are popular among coaching staffs because the NCAA allows college teams going to bowl games extra weeks of practice they would otherwise not have, and bowl games pay the teams for their participation.
 Teams belonging to a conference split the money with their conference mates.
 For the 2010 season, 70 of the 120 Division I FBS teams played in a bowl game.

 An association of the bowl games themselves, independent of the NCAA, has existed since at least 1989.
 Originally known as the Football Bowl Association, the organization announced a rebranding as "Bowl Season" in October 2020.
 It aims to work "with all existing bowls to promote the benefits of the entire bowl system".
+Since the 2025-26 bowl season, the organization has been sponsored by Coca-Cola and is officially known as Coca-Cola Bowl Season.

 NCAA bowl season generally lasts from mid-December to early January with the first week of bowl games usually featuring teams from the Group of Five conferences (American Athletic Conference, Conference-USA, Mid-American Conference, Mountain West Conference, Sun Belt Conference and FBS Independents with the exception of Notre Dame) with bowl games featuring mainly teams from the Power Four conferences (ACC, Big Ten, Big 12, SEC and FBS Independent Notre Dame) coming in the second week.